facebookresearch/pytorchvideo/.github/CONTRIBUTING.md

 When sending a PR, please ensure you complete the following steps:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 Follow the instructions in [INSTALL.md](../INSTALL.md) to build the repo.
 2. If you've added code that should be tested, add tests.
 3. If you've changed any APIs, please update the documentation.